oracle-livelabs/converged/obaas/provision/provision.md

    In later labs, you will look at various resources in Kubernetes.
 You will need a Kubernetes configuration file to access the cluster.
 For now, accessing the cluster from OCI Cloud Shell will be sufficient to verify the installation.

-   Open the OCI CLoud Shell by clicking on the icon next to the region in the top right corner of the console and then clicking on **Cloud Shell**.
+   Open the OCI Cloud Shell by clicking on the icon next to the region in the top right corner of the console and then clicking on **Cloud Shell**.

    ![Open OCI CLoud Shell](images/obaas-cloud-shell.png)